-On August 31, 2018, President Trump signed an executive order (EO) directing the Department of Labor and Treasury to review and consider modifying or eliminating certain rules related to retirement savings.
+On August 31 President Trump signed an executive order (EO) directing the Department of Labor (DOL) and the Treasury to review and consider modifying or eliminating certain rules related to retirement savings.
 Specifically the EO addressed:

-- · Expanding access to multiple-employer plans. - Improving the effectiveness and decreasing the cost of required notices and disclosures. - Updating the age 701⁄2 required minimum distribution rule.
+- Expanding access to multiple-employer plans.
+The plan must be registered on a DOL website that allows interested employers to select a plan from it. - Improving the effectiveness and decreasing the cost of required notices and disclosures. - Updating the age 701⁄2 required minimum distribution rule.